pv563252/Vaidya_180718/obj1/src/README.md

 2. Column Mapping Issues _Implemented_:
     1. Given dataset, and expected columns, the columns interpreted by the reader are different from expected.
+    2. Given dataset, and expected column types, the columns interpreted by the reader are different from expected.
-    2. This could happen for a variety of reasons including missing features, as well as file format issues (expected comma as delimiter but got tabs, etc.).
+    3. This could happen for a variety of reasons including missing features, as well as file format issues (expected comma as delimiter but got tabs, etc.).

 Tracking the issues also allows to add these issues into an ongoing test framework, to avoid future issues of similar types.